redis/hiredis-rb/README.md

     => "awesome"

-When the connection was closed by the server, an error of the type `RedisExt::Connection::EOFError` will be raised.
+When the connection was closed by the server, an error of the type `Hiredis::Connection::EOFError` will be raised.
 For all I/O related errors, the Ruby built-in `Errno::*` errors will be raised.
 All other errors (such as a protocol error) result in a `RuntimeError`.